Bcpoole/Zenta/README.md

   ```
 7. Browse to [http://localhost:9000](http://localhost:9000) to see the app.
 You can make changes in the code found under `src` and the browser should auto-refresh itself as you save files.

-# Features
+## Features
-## Upload Character
+### Upload Character
 Uploads character info from valid .json file into app.
 Adds additional submenu items in nav-right and shows Ability Scores on the Welcome page.

-## Carry Capacity Calculator
+### Carry Capacity Calculator
 Generates a table based on size and biped/quadruped and highlights your relevant row.
+Supports [Ant Haul](http://www.d20pfsrd.com/magic/all-spells/a/ant-haul) and [Muleback Cords](http://www.d20pfsrd.com/magic-items/wondrous-items/wondrous-items/m-p/muleback-cords).

 *Special thanks to Cevah from the Pazio forums for the base value formula*

-## Character Creation
+### Character Creation
-Creates a new character based on input name and using a point-buy stat calculator.
+Creates a new character based on input name and using a point-buy stat calculator (budget isn't enforced so you can use other systems to generate your stats).

-## Dice Roller
+### Dice Roller
 Input any valid dice roll string to generate results.
 Shows last 10 rolls history.

-## Displays
+### Displays
+Displays are listed on the character name dropdown in the nav-right once a character is loaded.
 - Feats and Flaws
 - Traits & Drawbacks
 - Equipment - *Displays Weapons, Armor, Wondrous Items, and Rings and their details.*